-Retailers and other companies sponsor loyalty programs that give prizes, discounts, and other unique incentives to acquire and retain customers.
+Retailers and other companies sponsor loyalty programs with prizes, discounts, and other unique incentives to acquire and retain customers.
 A loyalty program is a marketing technique that encourages customers to continue shopping at or using the services of a company that is part of the program.

-A loyalty program generally entails the program\’s operator creating an account for a customer of a participating business and then issuing the consumer a loyalty card and identifies the cardholder as a program member.
+A loyalty program generally entails the program’s operator creating an account for a customer of a participating business, issuing the consumer a loyalty card, and identifying the cardholder as a program member.